 Plan Submittal: When you have completed your Zoning Permit application and plans, call the ZCCD and make an appointment with the Zoning Administrator.
 We will review your application for all necessary signatures and completeness.
 The review time for a permit depends on the complexity, scope of work and number of disciplines that must be involved.

 To Avoid Delays in processing your Zoning and Building Permits:

 1. Make sure permit is complete and signed.

-2. Please make sure that your survey or scale drawing shows the location of the dwelling on the lot or parcel, including the parcel dimensions, location of roads, location and dimensions of both existing and proposed structures and the distance between lot lines and all structures (setbacks).
+2. Please make sure that your survey or scale drawing shows the location of the dwelling on the lot or parcel, including the parcel dimensions, location of roads, location and dimensions of both existing and proposed structures and the distance between lot lines and all structures (setbacks), and proposed structure height.